lightbend/cloudflow/examples/taxi-ride-akka/README.md

 ## Akka implementation of taxi ride application

-This example demonstrates how `taxi-ride` application initially implemented in flink can be implemented using Akka.
+This example demonstrates how the `taxi-ride` application, initially implemented in Flink, can be implemented using Akka.

 The implementation combines two streams `TaxiRide` and `TaxiFare` and for each rideID calculates a fare for a given ride